Calgary: Dance

 The Alberta Ballet is Canada's third-largest dance company.
 Under Jean Grand-Maître's artistic direction, the Alberta Ballet is at the forefront both at home and internationally.
 Jean Grand-Maître is well known for his successful portrait series collaborations with pop artists like Joni Mitchell, Elton John, and Sarah McLachlan.
 The Alberta Ballet resides in the Nat Christie Centre.

 Other dance companies include Springboard Performance, which hosts the annual Fluid Movement Arts Festival, Decidedly Jazz Danceworks, which opened its new $25-million facility in 2016 in collaboration with the Kahanoff Foundation, as well as a host of others, including European folk dance ensembles, Afro-based dance companies, and diasporic dance companies.

 Film and television

 Numerous films have been shot in Calgary and the surrounding area, including The Assassination of Jesse James, Brokeback Mountain, Dances with Wolves, Hello, Love, Again, Doctor Zhivago, Inception, Legends of the Fall, Unforgiven, The Revenant, and Cool Runnings.
 Ghostbusters: Afterlife was filmed in downtown Calgary and Inglewood in 2019.
-Television shows include Fargo, Black Summer, Wyonna Earp, Wild Roses, and The Last of Us.
+Television shows include Fargo, Black Summer, Wynonna Earp, Wild Roses, The Last of Us and Can This Love Be Translated?.